ranataimoor067/Ping-Pong/README.md

 # Ping-Pong

- Game only in HTML, CSS, JS.
+ Game only in HTML, CSS, JS

  Save the files in a folder and open the file "index.html" in your browser.